Cyber AssessValydex™by iFeelTech

 Sender enforcement checkpoints to track in 2026

-Google, Microsoft, and other large mailbox providers continue tightening sender-side requirements.
-Your testing workflow should explicitly track these controls as recurring compliance checks, not one-time setup.
+Google, Microsoft, and other large mailbox providers have continued tightening sender-side requirements following the bulk-sender enforcement changes of 2024.
+Track these controls as recurring compliance checks, not one-time setup.

 CheckpointControl evidenceReview cadence